4IP/phantomjs/README.md

 phantomjs-prebuilt
 ==================

+**NOTE:** Because the old service has use phantomjs-prebuilt and it is not possible to change it from the code side.
+So i build from source for phantomjs that support for arm64 Linux.

 **WARNING:** This repository and NPM package are now deprecated since PhantomJS development had been suspended.

 An NPM installer for [PhantomJS](http://phantomjs.org/), headless webkit with JS API.